 FormulaMapper is a Microsoft Excel ribbon add-in that reads any workbook you open and answers the questions that take an analyst hours: what does this formula do, what's broken, where are the hidden hardcodes, how clean is this model? - every answer ties back to a cell, so it's auditable, not a black box.

 Pop in your email and we'll send the download link + the 3-step install.
-Full features for 15 days, then a one-time license.
+Full features for 15 days, then $9.99/mo.
+Cancel anytime.
 Windows & Mac.

 Pops up the active cell's formula and an expandable precedent tree.
 Each node shows its live value and role; click to highlight that fragment and jump to the source cell, and the formula bar follows you as you go deeper.
 Drill into a reference to see its formula - and when a range mixes formulas, every distinct one is surfaced so nothing hides.